Diogo Jota: Senior

 In March 2019, Jota was called up to the senior side for the first time, ahead of the opening UEFA Euro 2020 qualifying matches against Ukraine and Serbia.
 Still uncapped, he was part of the squad that won the 2019 UEFA Nations League Finals on home soil in June but did not make an appearance.
 On 14 November, he made his debut by coming on as an 84th-minute substitute for Cristiano Ronaldo in a 6–0 win against Lithuania in a UEFA Euro 2020 qualifier.
 He scored his first international goal on 5 September 2020 in a 4–1 home win over Croatia in the UEFA Nations League.

 Jota was named in Portugal's final squad for the delayed UEFA Euro 2020 tournament, scoring in a 4–2 group stage defeat to Germany.
 He played all games in a round of 16-exit defeat to Belgium.
 On 18 October 2022, Jota was ruled out of the 2022 FIFA World Cup due to a calf injury he sustained during a league match with Liverpool against Manchester City on 16 October 2022.

-His timeline for recovery is unknown, although Jürgen Klopp, manager of Liverpool, stated he will not require surgery.
+On 11 September 2023, Jota scored a brace in Portugal's 9–0 home victory over Luxembourg in the UEFA Euro 2024 qualifiers, their biggest win in international history.
+On 21 May 2024, he was named in Portugal's squad for final tournament in Germany, where he made three appearances against Czech Republic and Georgia in the group phase and Slovenia (3–0 victory in a penalty shootout) in the knockout stage, before Portugal was eliminated from the tournament by France in the quarter-finals after losing 5–3 in another penalty shootout.

+In May 2025, Jota was selected for Portugal's 2025 UEFA Nations League Finals squad.
+He and his team went on to win the tournament 5–3 in a penalty shoot-out over rivals Spain, which would be Jota's final match and trophy in his football career.

+Style of play

+Jota was a versatile forward, capable of playing in several attacking positions; he was deployed as a centre forward, as an out-and-out striker, as a winger, as a false 9, or as an inside forward.
+Though ostensibly right-footed, he was very strong with both feet.
+Jota was also known for his clinical finishing, explosive pace, dribbling ability, positional sense, movement and close control which made him especially effective on the counter-attack.
+Moreover, he was also known for his defensive contribution and high work rate on the pitch.